Peter-Vought/Django_Made_Easy_deployment/README.md

   applicable law.<br>
 </p>

-### 1.4 Creating a new user and updating security settings
+### 1.4 Creating new user and updating security settings

 <p>
   We don’t want to use the root user for handling our project on the server for security